tarantool/doc/doc/reference/reference_lua/box_space/system_views.rst

 access, ``_vuser`` contains only tuples accessible to this user.

 To see how ``_vuser`` works,
-:ref:`connect to a Tarantool database remotely <connecting-remotely>` via ``net.box`` and select all tuples from the ``_user`` space, both when the 'guest' user *is* and *is not* allowed to read from the database.
+connect to a Tarantool database remotely via ``net.box`` and select all tuples from the ``_user`` space, both when the 'guest' user *is* and *is not* allowed to read from the database.